-The Methodology has been produced to assist Developers in preparing their marine navigation safety and emergency response risk assessments, and hence to identify the type and level of information that should be provided by the OREI developer in an application.
-It includes a template in which Developers may wish to follow in preparing their submission.
+This Methodology has been produced to assist developers in preparing their marine navigation safety and emergency response risk assessments for all types of OREI, and to identify the type and level of information that should be provided by the OREI developer in an application.
+It includes a template developers may wish to follow in preparing their submission.

-Developers are recommended to carry out marine navigation safety and emergency response risk assessments in accordance with the spirit of the Methodology and to submit the results in accordance with the standard format for a submission.
-This is shown in Section 7, Table 2.
+Developers are recommended to carry out marine navigation safety and emergency response risk assessments in accordance with the IMO’s Formal Safety Assessment methodology and to submit the results in accordance with the standard format for a submission.
+This is shown in Section 7.

-The Methodology may be used by both developers and Government with reference to all types of offshore Renewable energy installations (OREI),

-2.2 Coverage of the Methodology – Risk Areas

-The methodology covers the marine navigational safety and emergency response risks for navigation and operations taking place within and around developments and the need for:

-Formal Safety Assessment, supported by:

-Navigation and emergency response risk assessment, including an overview of Search and rescue and Emergency response.
+Although this methodology was originally intended for use by OREI developers, the principles can be applied to other developments below Mean High Water Spring, for example, individual structures (e.g. meteorological masts), cables (e.g. telecommunications, interconnectors), aquaculture (e.g. seaweed farms), other energy generating facilities (e.g. biomass, waste, nuclear) and more.

-Note: With respect to operations carried out on wind turbines and other OREI structures, developers are directed towards the various Health & Safety Executive (HSE) guidance and requirements, including CDM regulations.
+Note: With respect to operations carried out on wind turbines and other OREI structures, developers are directed towards the various Health & Safety Executive (HSE) guidance and requirements, including Construction, Design and Management (CDM) regulations.

-2. Coverage of the Methodology – Physical Areas
+2.2 Coverage of the Methodology – Physical Areas